Let the cat out of the bag is a common saying that means to make a secret known.

 - One theory has to do with merchants who were looking to make some coin by selling piglets.
 The young pigs that were sold were put into bags for the customers to carry home.
 However, the more devious merchants had other plans in mind—while the customers were distracted, perhaps as they looked away for only a moment, the piglet would be swapped out with a cat.
 The customer, being none the wiser, would later go home and, yes indeed, let the cat out of the bag.
 Thus, discovering the merchant’s ruse.

 Could this be the origin of the phrase?
 Maybe, but it doesn’t seem likely.
 Why not?
 For one, what if the buyer immediately looked into the bag after the transaction?
-I mean, sure, I guess if the bag was tied at the top it would prevent that from happening.
-However, the merchant would then have to hope the cat doesn’t make any noise (which they tend to do if they’re in a confined space).
+I mean, sure, I guess if the bag were tied at the top it would prevent that from happening.
+However, the merchant would then have to hope that the cat doesn’t make any meowing noises, which it probably would do if it’s stuck in a bag.

-Moreover, even if the customer did go home, they would eventually open the bag and find a cat inside instead of a piglet.
+On top of that, even if the customer did go home, they would eventually open the bag and find a cat in there instead of a piglet.
 So wouldn’t they just go back to the merchant and complain?
-This sure would be a quick way for the merchant to ruin their reputation and business.
-This is why this particular theory sounds implausible to me.
+Surely this would be a quick way for the merchant to ruin their reputation and business.
+Thus, I find this theory to be implausible.

 Anyways, those are the two theories pertaining to its origin.
-It’s said that the first use of this phrase with its “revealing a secret” meaning is from The London Magazine, January 1760.
-The idiom is indeed found in there:
+As for how old this phrase is, it’s earliest appearance (that I know of) with its “revealing a secret” meaning is from The London Magazine, January 1760:

 “We could have wished that the strange genious, author of this piece, had not let the cat out of the bag; for it is such a mad, ranting, swearing, caterwauling pus*, that we fear no sober family will be troubled with her.”

-This means that this idiom is at least over 250 years old.
+This means that the idiom is at least over 250 years old.

 “This surprise party we’re throwing Jessica is going to be great!”

 ”Oh, was this supposed to be a surprise?
-I may have accidentally let the cat out of the bag when I spoke to her earlier today.”
+I might have let the cat out of the bag when I spoke to her earlier today.”